Applebee History, Family Crest & Coats of Arms

 The surname Applebee was first found in Westmorland, where they held a family seat as Lords of the manor of Appleby from about the year 1250, which later became the county town of Appleby.
 This town was frequently sacked and plundered and was a favorite target of raids north of the border.

-Important Dates for the Applebee family
+Early History of the Applebee family

 This web page shows only a small excerpt of our Applebee research.
 Another 116 words (8 lines of text) covering the years 1300, 1617, 1407, 1397, 1404, 1488 and 1563 are included under the topic Early Applebee History in all our PDF Extended History products and printed products wherever possible.